 As bad as this sounds, the good news is your HVAC system can be your game changer.
 Properly maintained, your HVAC system provides proper ventilation and filtration in your home, preventing many of these contaminants from ever reaching your lungs.
 Cleaned air ducts and filters only transfer clean air throughout your home.
 Keeping your humidifier and dehumidifier in good order also prevents mold and bacteria from growing and being a possible source of illness to you.
 Your HVAC system is the first and last line of defense against poor indoor air quality, as well as the first and last line of offense in promoting good indoor air quality.

 Keeping up with your system’s regularly scheduled maintenance is paramount to quality air inside your home.
 A clogged air filter, a dirty humidifier, or poorly sealed ductwork can have a much more detrimental impact in your home than you may have originally thought.
 This is particularly true if you have pets or if someone in your home has allergies, has a chronic illness, or smokes.

-At Airco Mechanical, we take indoor air quality very seriously.
+At AiRCO Heating and Air Conditioning, we take indoor air quality very seriously.
 Not only is your health much better with cleaner air, but your home is more comfortable as well.
 Call our knowledgeable and experienced technicians at 512.537.1234 to talk about your home’s indoor air quality today.